Fifth Edition of the “Degree Award in memory of the victims of the Linate disaster of 8 October 2001”

 Sala dell’Orologio – Palazzo Marino (P.zza della Scala )

-the award ceremony will be held
+the award ceremony

 Luca Bertoni (Polytechnic of Milan) and Maria Sanna (University of Sassari) are the two young graduates who this year won two scholarships, worth 5,000 euros each, set up by the Municipality of Milan to honor the memory and keep alive the memory of missing persons in the 18-year-old plane crash in Linate.